devNegative-asm/Fhidwfe-Language/readme.txt

 Functions:
 functions are defined as
 	function [return_type] func_name(arg1:type1 arg2:type2 ...) {body}
 	with "void" denoting no return value.
 	All functions must have a return statement be the final statement in their body unless they are void Functions can only be defined in a global scope

+	functions can be called with func_name$ args... without the trailing $, func_name generates a pointer to that function function pointers can be called as such:
+		$ func_variable arg
+	which evaluates to func_name$ arg
+	This can only be done with single argument functions which have a signature or alias which is uint -> uint

 Aliases:
 	functions cannot be overloaded, but they can be given alias type signatures.
 This is done with the same syntax as the function header but with 'alias' instead of 'function', and with no function body.
 Variable names for aliases are ignored.